ne0mesys/Masker/README.md

 ### For Windows

-You just need to execute the ***masker.py*** file.
+You just need to execute the ***Masker.py*** file.

 ### For Arch Linux & Linux

 Once we are in the same folder of the software, we can proceed to enable its execution.
 We can do this with the following command:

 ```
-sudo chmod +x masker.sh
+sudo chmod +x Masker.sh
 ```

 The software includes the Shebang line, #!/bin/bash which allows the user to execute it directly.
-We can do this using the command ```./masker.sh```
+We can do this using the command ```./Masker.sh```

 However, it would be necessary to have the script always in the same directory we are in.
 Therefore, I highly suggest to move a copy with execution permits to the $PATH so we use it as a command: ```masker```

 In order to do this perform the next commands in the terminal:

 ```
-sudo chmod +x masker.sh
+sudo chmod +x Masker.sh
-sudo mv /usr/local/bin/masker
+sudo mv Masker.sh /usr/local/bin/masker
 ```

 **Now you are able to use the script as a command in the terminal!**